Marital Agreements Can Be Extremely Beneficial

 Postnuptial Agreements: When They Are Necessary

-A postnuptial agreement may be necessary to, for instance, protect an individual's assets should they receive a large inheritance while married.
+A postnuptial agreement is made between you and your spouse when married.
+It may be necessary to create one to protect an individual’s assets if they receive a large inheritance while married.

 Hope For The Best — But Plan For The Worst

-Our lawyers have over 60 years of combined legal experience practicing almost exclusively in St. Augustine, St. Johns County and northeast Florida.
+You need an experienced attorney to help draft a solid marital agreement.
+Reach out to our attorneys at Canan Law – our lawyers have over 60 years of combined legal experience practicing almost exclusively in St. Augustine, St. Johns County and Northeast Florida.
 Let us help you.